10 Space Heater Safety Tips for Your Home

 Keep Kids and Pets Away From Space Heaters

-Place space heaters where children and pets can’t get to them.
-Use a child- and pet-safe gate, if necessary.
+Place space heaters where young children and pets can’t get to them.
+Consider putting your heater behind a child-proof gate, if necessary.

 Place Space Heaters on a Level Surface